Are Columbia University and Rockefeller University included in the list of "CTSC Member Institutions?"

 Do I qualify for the CTSC KL2 Scholars Award or TL1 Training Award Programs?

 The CTSC KL2 Scholars Award is open to senior fellows, residents and fellows in the Internal Medicine research pathway, PhDs, Junior faculty (instructor or assistant professor), Nurses who currently hold DSN, DPT, or PhD degrees, all candidates must be US citizens or Non-Citizen Nationals, or Permanent Resident.
-All candidates must have primary appointment at a CTSC partner institution and the ability to devote 75% effort (50% for surgeons) to the KL2 Scholar Award Program for up to 3 years.
-No Scholar may have two concurrent CTSC awards, no Scholar may be named PI on more than one active CTSC application.
-Individuals who were, or currently are a Principal Investigator in NIH R01, R29, P01, K01, K08, K22 and K23 grant are not eligible.
+All candidates must have a full-time primary appointment at WCM or a CTSC partnering institution and the ability to devote 75% effort (50% for surgeons) to the KL2 Scholar Award Program.
+No Scholar may hold two concurrent CTSC awards, no Scholar may be named PI on more than one active CTSC application.
+Individuals who were, or currently are a Principal Investigator on any NIH R01, R29, P01, K01, K08, K22, or K23 grant are not eligible.

-The CTSC TL1 Training Award students must have received a baccalaureate degree by the date of appointment.
-Medical students must obtain approval from the medical school dean.
+Trainees supported under the CTSC TL1 Training Award may be pre-doctoral or early post-doctoral candidates seeking a research or health professional doctoral degree or its equivalent.
+Pre-doctoral candidates must have received a baccalaureate degree by the date of appointment.
+Individuals currently supported by other Federal funds are not eligible for trainee support from the T32 component.
+Medical students must obtain approval from the Weill Cornell Medical School Dean of Academic Affairs, Dr. Sibel Klimstra.
 This program is also open to graduate students in a doctoral degree, nursing candidates for DSN or DNP and Dental (DDS) and Pharmacy (PharmD) students.
-Early post-docs are eligible as well, but must be no more than 4 years removed from terminal doctoral degree.
-Individual trainees may receive no more than 5 years of aggregate NRSA support at the pre-doctoral level.

 What if I am unable to meet the effort requirement (75% for the KL2 Programs or 100% for the TL1 Program)?